 You are driving your car and suddenly the message “Tire Pressure Sensor fault” appears on your instrument cluster.

-In this article, you will learn what it means and how you can fix it in the best way.
+In this article, you will learn what it means and how you can fix it in the fastest and the best way.

 What does “Tire Pressure Sensor Fault” mean?

-My recommendation when you are seeing the tire pressure sensor fault message on your dashboard is to make sure the tire pressure is correct in all tires and then Reset the TPMS system and drive for a while to see if the message is disappearing.
+When you see the tire pressure sensor fault-message on your dashboard, I would recommend you to make sure the tire pressure is correct in all tires and then Reset the TPMS system and drive for a while to see if the message is disappearing.

 You can also scan the TPMS control unit and read the trouble codes with a scanner.
 The most cheaper OBD2 scanners can only read the engine control unit.
 If you want to get an OBD2 reader that can read your TPMS system you have to check for a bit more expensive OBD2 scanners that are compatible with your car.

 How does a TPMS system work?

 A TPMS system can work in two different ways.
 If you have a car after 2007, you will most likely have your car equipped with a TPMS system.
 Some vehicles have sensors inside each tire on your vehicle.
 The sensors are feeling what tire pressure you have and send that information to your TPMS control unit.
 If the tire pressure is too high or too low or the control unit can’t communicate with your sensors, the “Tire Pressure Sensor Fault” message will occur on your dashboard.